flutter/flutter/impeller/docs/xcode_frame_capture.md

 translation units in the engine.
 But, it doesn’t know how to do that, only GN/Ninja does.
 So some of those will be unavailable.

-Any Impeller test that setup up a Playground will now automatically have GPU frame capture enabled.
+Any Impeller test that sets up a Playground will now automatically have GPU frame capture enabled.

 # Select the Playground Enabled Test to Profile